ankrh/MCmatlab/README.md

 `model.MC.normalizedIrradiance_xpos`, `model.MC.normalizedIrradiance_xneg`, `model.MC.normalizedIrradiance_ypos`, `model.MC.normalizedIrradiance_yneg`, `model.MC.normalizedIrradiance_zpos`, `model.MC.normalizedIrradiance_zneg`
 [W/cm^2/W.incident]
-(Note that normalizedIrradiance can be abbreviated NI in your code) 2D (xy, xz or yz) arrays of normalized irradiances of the light hitting the boundaries (either escaping or killed).
+(Note that normalizedIrradiance can be abbreviated NI in your code) 2D or 3D (xy, xz or yz - with lambda as third dimension) arrays of normalized irradiances of the light hitting the boundaries (either escaping or killed).
 For example, the property named `model.MC.NI_xpos` designates the light that hits the surface that is orthogonal to the x axis and placed on the positive x side, whereas the `model.MC.NI_xneg` refers to the surface orthogonal to the x axis and placed on the negative x side. model.MC.boundaryType determine which of these arrays are calculated.
 `model.MC.NI_zneg` is of special interest to users interested in calculating the reflectance, which can be found as the integral over the array:
 - `R = model.G.dx*model.G.dy*sum(model.MC.NI_zneg(:));`

 `model.MC.lightCollector.image`
 [W/cm^2/W.incident]
-If `model.MC.lightCollector.res == 1`, this is a scalar with the normalized power registered on the light collector.
+If `model.MC.lightCollector.res == 1`, this is a scalar or 1D array with the normalized power registered on the light collector as function of wavelength.
-If `model.MC.lightCollector.res > 1`, this is a 2D (XY) array of normalized irradiances registered on the light collector.
+If `model.MC.lightCollector.res > 1`, this is a 2D or 3D array (X,Y,lambda) of normalized irradiances registered on the light collector.
 This array describes the light distribution you would get on a camera looking at the cuboid through an objective lens.

 #### Fluorescence Monte Carlo properties
 All the output properties described above for excitation Monte Carlo are also provided for fluorescence Monte Carlo in the model.FMC object.